 In Texas, robbery and aggravated robbery are two separate offenses carrying different punishments.
 The difference between facing up to 99 years in prison or as little as two years in prison may come down to whether there was a mere display of a deadly weapon.

-To prove a Robbery, the State must prove beyond a reasonable doubt that the defendant:
+To prove robbery, the state must prove beyond a reasonable doubt that the Defendant:

 - was in the course of committing a theft,

 - intentionally, knowingly or recklessly causes, threatens, or places another in fear of bodily injury, or death,